Policy Details | |||

 Will not be required to pay fees for eligible courses:

-For students aged over 19 that do not meet the criteria in sections 3.1 to 3.8 a fee may be payable.
+For students aged over 19 that do not meet the eligibility criteria for a fee waiver, a fee may be payable.
 For students on courses at level 3 or above an advanced learner loan may be available.
-Please see the information on the College website (www.colchester.ac.uk) about Advanced Learner Loans or call Admissions on (01206) 712777.
+More information can be found on the Colchester Institute website or by calling Admissions on (01206) 712777.

-If the loan has not been confirmed within 6 weeks of starting the course the fees become due as if there was no loan in place and contact must be made with the Finance Department on 01206 712628 or 01206 712728 to arrange payment.
+If the loan has not been confirmed within 6 weeks of starting the course the fees become due and contact must be made with the Finance Department on 01206 712628 or 01206 712728 to arrange payment.

-Also refer to section 2.3 on Instalments which is available for students not taking out a loan and paying the fees themselves.
+Also refer to ‘Instalments’ in section 2 which is available for students not taking out a loan and paying the fees themselves.

-Students who have not paid fees in full or have taken out an Advanced Learner Loan and subsequently withdraw from the programme, may be liable for payment, please refer to section 4.2 Withdrawals.
-In the case that loan payments have stopped, students will be invoiced for any balance at this point.
+Students who have not paid fees in full or have taken out an Advanced Learner Loan and subsequently withdraw from the programme, may be liable for payment, please refer to ‘Withdrawals’ in section 4.
+Students aged 19+ residing:

-Staff must gain formal authorisation for support from Staff Development prior to enrolment where the course is being funded by the College and in these circumstances an agreement to repay course fees if leaving within a certain time period will be required.
+Staff must gain formal authorisation for support from Staff Development prior to enrolment where the course is being funded by the College.
+In these circumstances an agreement to repay course fees if leaving within a specified timeframe will be required.
 Staff may be required to provide evidence of authorisation prior to or at enrolment.
 All core and hourly paid Colchester Institute employees are eligible for a reduction in tuition fees up to 35%.
+Where the course is designated a full cost course, a 10% reduction in fees will apply.
 To be eligible for the reduction in fees, staff must be in employment with Colchester Institute on the first day of the course.
 There will be a qualifying period of 6 months employment with probation satisfactorily passed for the discount to be applied, unless the course is essential to support the role.
 All staff discounts are subject to annual review and are for the academic year in question and not the lifetime of the qualification.
 Discounts will not be available for Colchester Institute staff undertaking an apprenticeship.
-Where the course is designated a full cost course, a 10% reduction in fees will apply.

-If the course is cancelled by Colchester Institute a full refund will be made and no administration fee will be charged.
+If the course is cancelled by Colchester Institute a full refund will be made.

 Fees are refundable when the enrolment is concluded off College premises or by means of distance communication (i.e. online or over the phone) and the student cancels within a 14-day cooling-off period (i.e. 14 days from the date of first attendance).